 This clip from the documentary captures Somsanith’s concerns beautifully and hauntingly:

 For more examples of tourism of this sort, see our posts featuring the appeal of the hula girl, colonial era postcards of the Burmese, vintage travel posters, and a contemporary Brazilian tourist opportunity.
 Story via Karl Bakeman.Lisa Wade, PhD is a professor at Occidental College.
-She is the author of American Hookup, a book about college sexual culture, and Gender, a textbook.
+She is the author of American Hookup, a book about college sexual culture, and a textbook about gender.
 You can follow her on Twitter, Facebook, and Instagram.